Erihapeti Rehu-Murchie

 Erihapeti Rehu-Murchie (30 December 1923 – 5 July 1997) was a Ngāi Tahu leader, health researcher, actor, composer and human rights commissioner.
 She was president of the Māori Women's Welfare League from 1977 to 1980 and research director from 1981 to 1985.

 Personal life

-She was born at Arowhenua, on 30 December 1923.
+Rehu-Murchie was born at Arowhenua, on 30 December 1923.
 She studied at Arowhenua Native School, and Temuka District High School.
 From 1944 to 1945, she studied at Christchurch Teachers’ College where she met and married Malcolm McGregor Murchie, a pākeha with whom she went on to have ten children.

 Work and activism

 While working as a teacher she also acted and directed plays.
 She played Aroha Mataira in The Pohutukawa Tree by Bruce Mason.

-Rehu-Murchie joined the Māori Women's Welfare League at a young age, and in the early 1970s supported the Māori Language Petition of her second cousin Hana Te Hemara.
+In 1963, Rehu-Murchie joined the Māori Women's Welfare League.
+In the early 1970s, she supported the Māori Language Petition of her second cousin Hana Te Hemara.
 She also voiced the opposition of the league to All-Black tours to Apartheid South Africa.